There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 The crema

 Crema refers to the foam that sits on top of an espresso shot.
-It has a caramel color and is full of oils and carbon dioxide, giving it more of a bitter flavor.
+It has a caramel color and is rich in oils and carbon dioxide, which gives it a more bitter flavor.

-Some baristas say you should scrape off the crema before drinking the espresso, while others claim it’s an integral part of the drink.
+Some people say you can scrape off the crema before drinking the espresso, while others claim it’s an integral part of the drink.

 But if they disagree about consuming crema, many still agree that the shot is ‘dead’ if it has been absorbed into the espresso’s body.